BenjaminPeter/rangeexpansion/README.md

 the name of the input file,
     snp_file <- "example_data/example_snp.snapp"

-#the name of the file specifying location, with extension
+the name of the file specifying location, with extension
     coords_file <- "example_data/example_coordinates.csv" #replaced by cmdline arg 2

-#whether data set needs to be loaded
+whether data set needs to be loaded, if they are already in the R environment, setting this to `FALSE` will save a lot of time
-    load_data <- T
+    load_data <- True

-#if false, only functions are loaded
+if `FALSE` functions are loaded, but no code is executed
-    run_analysis <- T
+    run_analysis <- True

-# each list entry is a set of populations to analyze independently, i.e this
+##### Regions
+Regions are sets of populations that can be analyzed independently, i.e. they correspond to clusters that a priory are thought to have a different origin.
-# will analyze the populations REGION_1, REGION_2 and REGION_3 individually, but will
-# also jointly analyze REGION_1 and REGION_2.
+Each list entry corresponds to an analysis, i. e. the following command will analyze the populations `REGION_1`, `REGION_2` and `REGION_3` individually, but will also jointly analyze `REGION_1` and `REGION_2`.
     regions_to_analyze <- list("REGION_1", "REGION_2", "REGION_3",
                         c("REGION_1", "REGION_2"))

-# if you instead want to infer populations from location, set this to
-#pop_to_analyze <- "infer from location"

-#if TRUE, heterozygostity and FST plots are generated
+if `TRUE`, heterozygostity and FST plots are generated (note that I use BEDASSLE to calculate pairwise FST, and that BEDASSLE is, as of Dec 3 2014, not yet available for 3.1.1, but this should work for older versions of R)
     run_additional_analyses <- FALSE

     n_points <- 4   #how many points on the map should be evaluated